-deral insurance or other types of protection for persons bonds, financial instruments, livestock or crops.
+We support sufficient bonding, federal insurance or other types of protection for persons commercially engaged in trading stocks, bonds, financial instruments, livestock or crops.

-agricultural weights and measures activities by the Forestry (ODAFF).
+We support the continuation of agricultural weights and measures activities by the Oklahoma Dept. of Agriculture, Food & Forestry (ODAFF).